One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Non-conservative SIP. Setting and main results

 \begin{corollary}[$\theta\equiv \varrho$] For all graphs $G=(V,(c_{xy})_{x,y\in V})$, and site weights $\alpha=(\alpha_x)_{x\in V}$, $\omega=(\omega_x)_{x\in V}$ with $\omega\neq 0$, we have

 \end{corollary}

+\fs{The above result is stated in the reversible setting $\theta\equiv \varrho$.
+The next two remarks clarify the corresponding non-reversible picture: for the infinite-state $\mathrm{SIP}$ one has to distinguish algebraic eigenfunction lifting from a full spectral statement on a prescribed function space (Remark \ref{rem:non-rev}), whereas in finite-state analogues such as the partial symmetric exclusion process this distinction disappears (Remark \ref{rem:SEP}).}

 \begin{remark}[Non-reversible setting] In view of Theorem \ref{th:lifting-general}, it is plausible to expect that Corollary \ref{cor:non-conservative} should extend, in some sense, to the non-reversible setting as well.
 Indeed, since the two functions on the right-hand side of \eqref{eq:eigen-lift-2} are polynomials of order $k$ and $\ell \le k-1$, this guarantees that $\lambda$ therein lies in the point spectrum of $L_{G,\alpha,\omega,\theta}$, for all $\theta=(\theta_x)_{x\in V}$.
-However, in absence of a natural Hilbert space ensuring that such eigenfunctions form a c.o.n.s.\ when $\theta\not\equiv{\rm const.}$ on ${\rm supp}(\omega)$, the presence, e.g., of a continuous part of the spectrum (a property which also depends on the choice of the underlying reference function space) is what Theorem \ref{th:lifting-general} does not exclude.
+However, in absence of a natural Hilbert space ensuring that such eigenfunctions form a complete orthonormal system when $\theta\not\equiv{\rm const.}$ on ${\rm supp}(\omega)$, the presence, e.g., of a continuous part of the spectrum (a property which also depends on the choice of the underlying reference function space) is what Theorem \ref{th:lifting-general} does not exclude.

 \end{remark} \begin{remark}[Symmetric exclusion processes \& Co.]
-The proof of Theorem \ref{th:lifting-general}\ref{it:lifting-general}--- based on orthogonal-polynomial dualities, annihilation and creation operators --- carries over to other non-equilibrium systems enjoying similar properties, e.g., \cite{redig_factorized_2018,floreani_boundary2020,giardina_redig_tol_intertwining_2024}.
-As an example, we mention the symmetric (partial) exclusion process in contact with reservoirs (see, e.g., \cite{floreani_boundary2020,salez2022universality,salez_spectral_2024}), whose generator is readily obtained from $L_{G,\alpha,\omega,\theta}$ in \eqref{eq:gen-res} by further imposing $\alpha=(\alpha_x)_{x\in V}\subset \N$ and $\theta=(\theta_x)_{x\in V}\in [0,1]$, and changing the plus signs in $\alpha_x+\eta_x$ and $1+\theta_x$ therein into minus signs.
-In this case, the configuration space is simply $\prod_{x\in V}\set{0,1,\ldots,\alpha_x}$, thus, is finite, and the technical issues explained in Remark \ref{rem:non-rev} do not arise in this context: the spectrum is just the union of finitely-many eigenvalues, which, in view of the generalized eigenvalue equation in \eqref{eq:eigen-lift-2}, are independent of $\theta$. \end{remark}
+The proof of Theorem \ref{th:lifting-general}\ref{it:lifting-general} --- based on orthogonal-polynomial dualities, annihilation and creation operators --- carries over to other non-equilibrium systems enjoying similar properties, e.g., \cite{redig_factorized_2018,floreani_boundary2020,giardina_redig_tol_intertwining_2024}.
+As an example, we mention the symmetric (partial) exclusion process (${\rm SEP}$) in contact with reservoirs (see, e.g., \cite{floreani_boundary2020,salez2022universality,salez_spectral_2024}), whose generator is readily obtained from $L_{G,\alpha,\omega,\theta}$ in \eqref{eq:gen-res} by further imposing $\alpha=(\alpha_x)_{x\in V}\subset \N$ and $\theta=(\theta_x)_{x\in V}\in [0,1]$, and changing the plus signs in $\alpha_x+\eta_x$ and $1+\theta_x$ therein into minus signs.
+In this case, the configuration space is simply $\prod_{x\in V}\{0,1,\ldots,\alpha_x\}$, thus finite, and the technical issues explained in Remark~\ref{rem:non-rev} do not arise: the spectrum is just the union of finitely many eigenvalues.